About Bankside Lofts

 Bankside Lofts is adjoined to the south by Gallery Lofts; glass-fronted to make the most of its views across to St Paul's and the City.

-A raised, Japanese-style garden on the roof of the residents' carpark overlooks Tate Modern and the river.
+A large raised, Japanese-style garden on the roof of the residents' carpark overlooks Tate Modern and the river.

 In 1999, the complex won both an Award for Best Restoration and Conversion of an Existing Building and a Civic Trust Award.